bienjamyn/questdoro-pomodoro-timer/README.md

 > **Note:** On first launch, macOS may block the app.
 Go to **System Settings → Privacy & Security** and click "Open Anyway".

-## Features
+## Features Controls

 - Pixel art aesthetic
 - Lives in the menu bar
 - Focus and break timer modes

+## Controls

 - Hover to expand, click to control
+- Click the restart button twice to reset the entire session
-- Double-click the timer to enter a custom time (press Enter to save)
+- Double-click the timer to enter a custom time (press Enter to save / Esc to discard changes)

 ## License